 Fun at Nationals

-We left Friday morning and drove to the 74 Ranch to hunt quail for the weekend.
-The wind was blowing so hard we chose to hold our birds till the next day when the winds were going to be less.
-Several groups went out and said it was quite challenging as the birds would catch the wind and really fly.
-It’s always a pleasant trip to the 74 Ranch talking with Milo and eating Tan’s wonderful food and of course there are the fresh cookies.
+Several groups went out and said it was quite challenging, as the birds would catch the wind and really fly.
+It’s always a pleasant trip to the 74 Ranch talking with Milo and eating Tan’s wonderful food.
+And of course, there are fresh cookies.